syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Public Shared Function ReadFully(stream As Stream, initialLength As Integer) As Byte()

-'If an unhelpful initial length has been passed, just use 32K.
+'When an unhelpful initial length has been passed, just use 32K.

 If initialLength < 1 Then